-Female Genital Mutilation training - 88% completed by staff.
-There is a plan in place to address this.
+Female Genital Mutilation training - 95% completed by staff.
+There is a plan in place to capture the few that remain outstanding.

-During 2022/23, the mean average for completion of all mandatory training was 92.3%.
+During 2023/2024, the mean average for completion of all mandatory training was 92%.

 All staff in Sterile Services have completed endoscopy training, water sampling and testing for the endoscopy washers.